brpandey/leetcode-notes/sys-design/hacking/36_most_frequent_items.md

 #### Users and Traffic
 * Assume that there are 4 billion videos on YouTube.
 * Assume 1 billion DAU users watch 1 video a day.
-* This means the total view count will increase by 1 billion each day, or 30 billion a
+* This means the total view count will increase by 1 billion each day, or 30 billion a month

 #### QPS (Queries per second)
 * The number of view requests per second is: